 Breast Cancer Patients

-Observational and open-label studies have demonstrated reductions in the number and severity of hot flashes among breast cancer patients undergoing adjuvant endocrine therapy complemented with black cohosh; however, randomized, double-blind, placebo-controlled clinical trials have failed to demonstrate reductions greater than that seen without placebo.
+Observational and open-label studies have demonstrated reductions in the number and severity of hot flashes among breast cancer patients undergoing adjuvant endocrine therapy complemented with black cohosh; however, randomized, double-blind, placebo-controlled clinical trials have failed to demonstrate reductions greater than that seen with placebo.

-Significant declines in hot flash frequency and severity and in other menopausal symptoms are reported in a review of observational studies of breast cancer patients and survivors taking Remifemin® (20–40 mg/d), with or without tamoxifen or raloxifene.Prospective trials indicated reductions as high as 56% (95% CI = 40%–71%) in hot flash scores (daily frequency times average severity).
+Significant declines in hot flash frequency and severity and other menopausal symptoms are reported in a review of observational studies of breast cancer patients and survivors taking Remifemin® (20–40 mg/d), with or without tamoxifen or raloxifene.Prospective trials indicated reductions as high as 56% (95% CI = 40%–71%) in hot flash scores (daily frequency times average severity).
 Self-assessment of menopausal symptoms through the Menopausal Rating Scale (MRS II) has also been evaluated among breast cancer patients on Remifemin® (40 mg/d) plus tamoxifen (10–40 mg/d), indicating significant declines in menopausal symptomology (P < .001) from baseline, and after 1, 3, and 6 months of black cohosh treatment.

 Statistically significant reductions in hot flash symptomology have also been observed in open-label administration of another black cohosh product, CR BNO 1055 from Bionorica in Germany (40 mg/d), in breast cancer survivors who received adjuvant therapy with tamoxifen; however, double-blind studies so far have failed to show this to be a specific effect.